apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 Other runners, such as Dataflow, support specifying containers with different flags.

 <!--
-TODO(emilymye): Should be updated to PortableRunner flag --environment_options (added in 2.25.0) - once this flags has been ported to DataflowRunner and validated for use with other runners.
+  TODO(emilymye): Should be updated to PortableRunner flag --environment_options (added in 2.25.0) once this flags has been validated and ported over to all runners
 -->

 {{< highlight class="runner-direct" >}}